DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 * you cannot be awarded both a bursary and a scholarship
 * bursaries and scholarships are only available for courses where you pay a fee to study teacher training
-* bursaries and scholarships in physics and languages are open to all non-UK trainees (even if you are not eligible for other types of financial support from the UK government)
+* bursaries and scholarships in physics and languages are open to all non-UK trainees (even if you're not eligible for other types of financial support from the UK government)

 #### Bursaries for physics and languages

-You do not need to apply for a bursary – it will automatically be awarded to you through your training provider if you are eligible.
+You do not need to apply for a bursary – it will automatically be awarded to you through your training provider if you're eligible.

 You may get a: